Tanuki/tanuki.ts/README.md

 ### Intro
 <!-- TOC --><a name="what-is-tanuki-in-plain-words"></a>
 #### What is Tanuki in plain words?
-Tanuki is a simple and seamless way to create LLM augmented functions in python, which ensure the outputs of the LLMs follow a specific structure.
+Tanuki is a simple and seamless way to create LLM augmented functions in Typescript and Python, which ensure the outputs of the LLMs follow a specific structure.
 Moreover, the more you call a patched function, the cheaper and faster the execution gets.

 <!-- TOC --><a name="how-does-this-compare-to-other-frameworks-like-langchain"></a>
 #### How does this compare to other frameworks like LangChain?